Js109/Coding_Task_2/README.md

 It is about implementing a function called merge which takes a list of intervals and returns a list of intervals as well.
 The result contains all overlapping intervals that are merged.
 All non-overlapping intervals remain untouched.

+## Setup instructions
+As a prerequisite, Java version 18 and Apache Maven 3.8.5 must be installed.
+However, the build may also work with older versions.
+Subsequently, ``` mvn clean install ```
+must be executed on the main folder.

+This process creates a target folder that contains a .jar file.
+This file must be executed.

 ## Algorithm explanation
 <kbd>![image info](explanation_algorithm.png "Algorithm explanation")</kbd>